microchip-pic-avr-examples/avr128db48-getting-started-with-xoschf/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Getting Started with XOSCHF on AVR DB
+# Getting Started with External High-Frequency Oscillator on AVR DB

 The High Frequency Crystal Oscillator (XOSCHF) enables the use of an external crystal or an external clock signal up to 32MHz.
 This can be used as a clock source for the Main Clock (CLK_MAIN), the Real-Time Counter (RTC) and the 12-Bit Timer/Counter Type D (TCDn).